Bhavan-Arimanda/Hospital-management-System/README.md

 # Hospital-management-System

-Here's a README file description for the Hospital Management System project in Python:

-Hospital Management System
 This project implements a Hospital Management System in Python, allowing for the management of patients, doctors, appointments, and medical history.
 The system provides functionalities for scheduling appointments, updating medical history, viewing patient history, and generating PDF reports.

 # Features